angular/angular-cli/docs/transfer-http.md

 ## TransferHttpCacheModule

-`TransferHttpCacheModule` installs a Http interceptor that avoids duplicate `HttpClient` GET requests on the client, for requests that were already made when the application was rendered on the server side.
+`TransferHttpCacheModule` installs an Http interceptor that avoids duplicate `HttpClient` GET requests on the client, for requests that were already made when the application was rendered on the server side.